Business advisor Julia Chanteray

 My accountant says they're a business advisor, do I need an extra person?

-I know, many accountants claim to be business advisors.
-I wish they were, to be honest, because I spend a lot of my time going over financial statements and accounting issues which my client’s accountants should have fixed.
-Now I love to get down with a profit and loss account and see what picture it paints, but I’m often shocked at the lack of advice coming from a client’s accountant.
+I know many accountants claim to be business advisors.
+I wish they were, to be honest, because I spend a lot of my time going over financial statements and accounting issues which my clients’ accountants should have fixed.
+Now, I love to get down with a profit and loss account and see what picture it paints, but I’m often shocked at the lack of advice coming from a client’s accountant.

-And even the best accountants struggle to advise clients about online marketing, branding and team development because this is simply not their area of interest or expertise.
+Even the best accountants struggle to advise clients about online marketing, branding and team development because this is simply not their area of interest or expertise.

 Guide to choosing the right business coach